Top 10 Jobs for Retired Nurses

 5. Legal Nurse Consultant

 As a legal consultant, you work with lawyers, insurance companies, and healthcare organizations to provide background or expert witness in legal cases about worker’s compensation, personal injury, and medical malpractice.
 Nurse consultants usually work on an as-needed basis.
+Learn more about how to become a legal nurse consultant.

 4. Medical Missions Groups